Miss Machine: Critical reception

 The critical reception for Miss Machine was relatively favorable, with AllMusic going so far as to say, "There's nothing more to say — the next true image of rock & roll has crawled out of the swamps of Jersey."
 Despite being positive in their review, Pitchfork noticed "Though Miss Machine displays DEP in top musical form, the band seems to have lost its confidence and direction."
 Rolling Stone, however, was negative, noticing "unless you're trying to drive a third world dictator out of his barricaded palace, you'll be hard pressed to listen to Miss Machine in its entirety."
 Miss Machine has earned a metascore of 80 on review aggregate site Metacritic indicating favorable reviews.

+Phil Aherne of Cherwell described the Dillinger Escape Plan as one of the first pioneers of 'jazz-metal' and deemed Miss Machine to be "an impressive collection of songs, ranging from the incoherent 'Panasonic Youth' to the elegantly refined 'Unretrofied'.
+The music is layered and dense, and yields to many re-plays.
+Unfortunately, that does not essentially make it catchy.
+It is very much an acquired taste – incorporating jazz-chords in grinding thrash is a majestic form of dissonance."